 Ensure that the RV is level before operating the slideout room.
 Water leaks and other problems could result if the slideout is operated without leveling the RV.

-Typical slide room switches, located in the Command Center
+Typical slide room switches, located in the Command Center.

-- Slide Room 1 operates both the living area and kitchen slide rooms. - Slide Room 2 operates the bedroom slide room "
+- Slide Room 1 operates the ODS kitchen slide room - Slide Room 2 operates the DS kitchen slide room - Slide Room 3 operates the bedroom slide room